Active site – The molecular location, in this instance in the small intestine, where enzymes and substrates come together.

 Gastroenterologist – A physician who specializes in disorders of the gastrointestinal tract and associated organs.

-Genetics – The branch of biology that studies heredity and variation in organisms.
+Genetics – The branch of biology that studies heredity and variations in organisms determined by the expression of inherited genes.

 Genotype – The inherited instructions a person carries within his/her genetic code or DNA.

-Glucose – A monosaccharide, simple sugar that is the building block of starch and maltase and a result of broken down lactose or sucrose; glucose is needed by all cells for energy.
+Glucose – A monosaccharide, simple sugar that is the building block of starch and maltase and a component of lactose or sucrose; glucose is the major source of energy for most cells.

-Glycosidases – Enzymes that hydrolyze glycosidic bonds such as those seen in disaccharides like sucrose.
+Glycosidases – Enzymes that hydrolyze glycosidic bonds, such as those seen in disaccharides such as sucrose.

 Glycosidic bonds – A glycosidic bond is a type of bond that joins a sugar (carbohydrate) molecule to another group, which may or may not be another sugar (carbohydrate); the type of chemical linkage between the monosaccharide units of disaccharides, oligosaccharides, and polysaccharides.

-Heredity – The passing of traits from parents to offspring, also called genetics.
+Heredity – The passing of genetically-determined traits from parents to offspring, also called genetics.

 Heterozygote – A person who has two different forms of a particular gene; a heterozygote for CSID has a mutated gene for the disorder from one parent and a normal gene from the other parent; also known as a carrier.